 Laguna Beach is perhaps Orange County's least-overdeveloped beach town and one of its prettiest.
 Created as an artist's getaway, Laguna Beach retains its artistic passion, with excellent art galleries and fun summer arts festivals.
 You'll find great beach atmosphere in Laguna, too.

-Before I tell about all the fun things you can do in Laguna Beach, take a moment to decide whether it's a place you would like to go.
+Before we tell about all the fun things you can do in Laguna Beach, take a moment to decide whether it's a place you would like to go.

 Why Should You Go?